Stowupland Village sign

 The people in our collections and their stories

-Our history is strongly linked with our surrounding villages and Stowmarket.
-Our boundaries have changed by political and ecclesiastical dictates.
-Our Uplands and the river valley were once known as Thornei.
-The River Gipping became our western boundary and in recent times more of her historic lands have become part of Stowmarket.
-We asked ourselves where to draw the line of our historical interest?
+Historically the Uplands and the river valley were once known as Thornei.
+The River Gipping was our western and south westerm boundary though in recent times much of our historic lands have become part of Stowmarket.

-Material from our website is to be used solely for the purposes of personal research and may not be reproduced as part of any ‘for profit’ enterprise unless specific permission has been asked and received.
+Material from this website is to be used solely for the purposes of personal research and may not be reproduced as part of any ‘for profit’ enterprise unless specific permission has been asked and received.
 If sharing please cite ‘Stowupland Local History Group’ as your source.
 It is the reader’s responsibility to verify factual details but please let us know of any errors you come across.